 South African Airways is the flag carrier and largest airline of South Africa.
 It operates a fleet of more than 50 aircraft, including 9 Airbus A340-600 planes.
 The flight duration from CPT to JNB was less than 2 hours.
 The Business Class cabin looks a bit dated, although the fully flatbed seat was still very comfortable (with plenty of space for your legs).
 Unfortunately, the food on this flight was horrible.
-SAA has recently introduced a new product (which looks stunning), but so far it is only available on its newly delivered A330-300 aircraft.
+SAA has recently introduced a new product (which looks stunning), but so far, it is only available on its newly delivered A330-300 aircraft.

-I have reviewed the South African Airways Business Class Lounge in Cape Town separately.
+We have reviewed the South African Airways Business Class Lounge in Cape Town separately.

 Business Class Cabin Review

-SAA recently introduced a new Business Class, but that product is currently only available on the carrier’s newly delivered A330-300 planes, and the A340-600 on this particular flight still featured SSA’s old Business Class seats.
+SAA recently introduced a new Business Class, but that product is currently only available on the carrier’s newly delivered A330-300 planes.
+The A340-600 on this particular flight still featured SSA’s old Business Class seats.
 SAA’s A340-600 Business Class is located in one large cabin in front of the plane.
 There are 42 seats in total, spread across seven rows in a classic 2-2-2 configuration.
 All seats face forward, and except for the window seats, all seats have direct aisle access.
 The cabin’s layout and design look dated when compared to the current Business Class standards, although the fully flatbed seats offer plenty of space for your legs.

 Click here for a seat map of SAA’s A340-600.

 Business Class Seat And Which Seat Is Best

 I had pre-booked seat 6K, located in the back of the cabin, along the window.